adalbertjnr/s3-copy-objects/README.md

 why use it instead of the CLI?

-I've done a few tests with a s3 bucket with 3000 contents in it.
+results of a test with 3000 objects in a s3 bucket:

 CLI -> All 3000 objects were copied in 1 minute and 20 seconds.